trapexit/mergerfs/mkdocs/docs/index.md

 * The search feature of MkDocs is not great.
 Searching for "literal strings" will generally not work.
 Alernative solutions are being investigated.
+* While not intended for end users nor completely accurate some might find the AI generated docs at https://deepwiki.com/trapexit/mergerfs interesting or useful.